ViciousPotato/roq-ansible-roles/README.md

 ## What is it?

-Ansible provisioning of Ubuntu 16.04 VMs.
+`ansible-playbook` for quick deployment of trading and/or development configuration to a Ubuntu 16.04 host.

-Helps you to quickly deploy Quinclas trading and/or development hosts.

-## Do I have to use it?
+## Is it required?

 No.
 It's a default configuration meant to help you get started quickly.
-The Quinclas tool-chain doesn't require this setup.

 ## What does it do?